-- a.
-Be in high school (grades 9-12), or the homeschool equivalent, and be no younger than 13 and no older than 19 years of age at any time during the entire school year; and - b.
-Not have a high school diploma, general education diploma (GED), or otherwise be graduated from high school.
+- For leagues that include middle schools, be enrolled in middle a. school (grades 6-8), or the homeschool equivalent, and be no younger than 10 and no older than 15 years of age at any time during the entire school year; - h.
+Be in high school (grades 9-12), or the homeschool equivalent, and be no younger than 13 and no older than 19 years of age at any time during the entire school year; and - Not have a high school diploma, general education diploma c.
+(GED), or otherwise be graduated from high school.